aliahsan07/deps-cloud-project/README.md

 Our Kubernetes setup also includes an HA configuration out of box.
 Two systems, `rds` and `dis` are not yet highly available.

+Once you have the system up and running, you can learn how to configure it for your desired integrations by stopping by our [configuration](configuration) section.

 ### Longer Term

 * A UI for being able to visualize and track dependencies on projects.